kstenerud/ubuntu-maintainers-handbook/PackageBuilding.md

       lxc exec builder -- tar cf - --exclude=package -C /root/build . | tar xf - -C .. &&
     $ lxc delete -f builder

+Even though the recommended way to build a source package is to use a pristine environment inside an LXD container, you can also use `dpkg-buildpackage`'s `--no-check-builddeps` option and build the source package locally:

+    $ dpkg-buildpackage -S -d

 ### Signing the Changes File